What We Do

 Our Services

 We are best known for our sanctuary, where we care for over 700 unwanted cats and kittens.
-Individuals surrender their cats to us, and for a monthly fee (up to a maximum of $2000), we provide lifetime support and care.
+Individuals surrender their cats to us and, for a fee of $5000 per cat we provide lifetime support and care.
+As a courtesy, payments towards the fee may be made monthly at a minimum rate of about $2.00 per cat per day.
 Upon arrival at The Cat House, every cat is given any necessary medical care, and is spayed/neutered and vaccinated.
 They are then placed in cottages where they can become familiar with their surroundings.
 Once they're comfortable with their new digs, they are released onto the sanctuary grounds, and can roam about at will.
 The grounds are fully fenced and secure.